 Autistic people can face stark health inequalities.
 This role is an opportunity to work with two multi-award winning charities on a health policy initiative that could transform or save thousands of lives.

 We want to build a society that works for autistic people.
-With your help we can help we can ensure more autistic people in the UK enjoy long, healthy and happy lives.
+With your help we can ensure more autistic people enjoy long, happy and healthy lives.

 How to apply?